FSB creates a special helicopter maintenance hangar celebrating NASNI’s rich heritage.

 Unequaled in operational scope and complexity, Naval Base Coronado (NBC) provides a shore-based platform for delivering and directing base operating support programs and services that exceed customer expectations and contribute to the operational readiness of ashore and afloat commands.
-As a component of NBC, Naval Air Station Island (NASNI) is the home port of several United States Navy aircraft carriers and is part of the Navy’s largest aerospace-industrial complex.
+As a component of NBC, Naval Air Station North Island (NASNI) is the home port of several United States Navy aircraft carriers and part of the Navy’s largest aerospace-industrial complex.

 Reflecting NASNI’s history as the “birthplace of naval aviation,” FSB’s design celebrates the individual expression of each of the three separate carrier-based active duty squadrons.
 The hangar front expresses each individual squadron through the use of sculptural “eyebrows” above each hangar door.
 These aviation-derived accent forms enhance the inward view from the harbor side while providing a place to locate apron lighting and display squadron insignias.
 The structural design provided maximum flexibility and efficiency for the individual squadron aircraft servicing bays by creating a 630’-wide hangar bay with virtually no obstruction at floor level.
 Building forms, orientation and materials were selected for their cost-effectiveness, durability, maintainability and sustainability.

 This project was an Early Contractor Involvement (ECI) prototype, one of two test projects for the U.S. Navy.